Mountain House Flag Football

 X. Passing, Laterals, Hand-offs

 2. Lateral or pitch – an under-hand toss of the football from the ball carrier to another player.
-Laterals and pitches once a player is beyond the line of scrimmage are not allowed.
+Laterals and pitches once a player are beyond the line of scrimmage are not allowed.

 3. Hand-off – a direct transfer of the football from the ball carrier to another player.
 Hand-offs once a player is beyond the line of scrimmage are not allowed.